DataDog/dd-trace-py/docs/contributing-integrations.rst

 should be completely invisible to the application code.
 This means integration code should, for example, re-raise exceptions after catching them.

+Integrations shouldn't include any code that references concepts that are specific to Datadog Products.
+Examples include Tracing Spans and the AppSec WAF.

 What tools does an integration rely on?
 ---------------------------------------